seijs/redux-hang-on/README.md

 action with types specified in
 >updateOn: [....]

-In array you can specify types of actions like ['actionOne', 'actionTwo'] or even specify mere precisely [{actionOne: 'init' }]
+In array you can specify types of actions like ['actionOne', 'actionTwo'] or even specify more precisely [{actionOne: 'init' }]

 Let's see our example of *LoadUser* processor.
 ```typescript